ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 All these steps happen each time we enter any URL, and they happen in the background within milliseconds.

 Suppose you want to check out the upcoming coding bootcamps at http://www.re-coded.com.
 After you type the URL into your browser, your browser will extract the http part and recognize that it is the name of the network protocol to use.
 Then, it takes the domain name from the URL, in this case "re-coded.com", and asks the Domain Name Server (DNS) to return an Internet Protocol (IP) address.
-Once the client knows the destination’s IP address, it then opens a connection to the server at that address, using the http protocol as specified.
+Once the client knows the destination's IP address, it then opens a connection to the server at that address, using the http protocol as specified.
 It will initiate a GET request to the server which contains the IP address of the host and optionally a data payload.
 The GET request contains the following text:
 ```
 GET / HTTP/1.1
 Host: www.re-coded.com